Melodic-Mind/Note-Art/docs/code/utilities/GeneralFunctions.md

 <a name="switchMembers"></a>

 ## switchMembers(arr, i1, i2) ⇒ <code>Array</code>
-Gets an array and 2 indexes and returns a new array with those members indexes switched.
+Switch the index of one member of an array with another member.

 **Kind**: global function